Solving Stonehenge in the simplest way possible… Graphically.

 That should have been it, Stonehenge completed, but it clearly wasn’t: for if the simple intention was to

-years when little of importance took place, some massive sarsen stones were collected from the
+years when little of importance took place, some massive sarsen stones were collected (probably) from

 erected in the centre of the earthen bank and ditch.